-- 1. When reconciling information from an external system, the reconciling application SHALL maintain the first identifier provided for the item as the original identifier.
-It MAY provide its own identifiers for the data as well. - 2.
-When exporting information that came from an external source through reconciliation, the reconciliation application SHALL report the original identifier as the first identifier reported for the item. - 3.
-Subsequent identifiers after the first SHOULD be retained and reported but are not required by this profile.
+1. When reconciling information from an external system, the reconciling application SHALL maintain the first identifier provided for the item as the original identifier.
+It MAY provide its own identifiers for the data as well.

+- 2. Subsequent identifiers after the first SHOULD be retained and reported but are not required by this profile. - 3.
+When exporting information that came from an external source through reconciliation, the reconciliation application SHALL report the original identifiers first, and in the same order as presented, before any locally created identifiers.

-Significant differences between two recorded events that should have the same meaning point to an error in implementation somewhere in the systems which contain clinical data for the patient.
+645 Significant differences between two recorded events that should have the same meaning point to 645 an error in implementation somewhere in the systems which contain clinical data for the patient.